lee-amber-alex/Employee.Tracker/README.md

 ## Description

-A database for managing a company's employees using node, inquirer, and MySQL.
+A database for managing a company's employees.
 This app solves the problem of having to keep paper records for each employee.
+Technologies used: Node.js, Express, Inquirer.

 ## Table of Contents